Solo-steven/yet-another-react/README.md

 this is repo still ongoing.

-this repo is for learning react source code, collecting some resources found in the community, and building some simple demos to mock react behavior.
-The key feature that differentiates this repo from others is that I try to build react step by step, every folder in the demo folder would implement a part of react feature. from simple to hard concepts.
-Instead of teaching you to read react source code, this repo would try to introduce concepts in react with problem.
+This repo is used to learn react source code, collect some resources from the community, and build some simple demos to simulate react behavior.
+The key feature that sets this repo apart from others is that I try to build react incrementally, each folder in the demo folder implements some of the react functionality.
+Concept from easy to difficult.
+This repo doesn't teach you to read React source code but tries to introduce the concept of React by examples.

 ### Prerequest

-Most of react source code are about traversal a Tree data structure, make sure you are familiar with the DFS Algorithm (preorder-traversal in particular), And you can solve some simple problems like tree-equal, tree-height ..etc. below is some example you should solve it easily. below is some example you should solve it.
+Most of the React source code is about traversing a Tree, make sure you are familiar with DFS algorithms (especially preorder-traversal) and you can solve some simple problems, here are some examples that should be easy for you to solve.
+Below are some examples of what you should address.

 - https://leetcode.com/problems/same-tree/
 - https://leetcode.com/problems/maximum-depth-of-binary-tree/